yaproq/yaproq/CONTRIBUTING.md

 ## We develop with Github
 We use Github to host the code, to track issues and feature requests, as well as accept pull requests.

-## We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests
+## All code changes happen through pull requests
-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
+Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.